Maximizing Runway Capacity Utilization

 Maximizing runway throughput through sequencing and metering

-The OSYRIS Arrival and Departure Manager (AMAN/DMAN) provide traffic sequencing and metering functions to support Air Traffic Control (ATC) to maximize runway throughput while increasing operational predictability, efficiency, flexibility, and minimizing environmental impacts.
+The ORTHOGON Arrival and Departure Manager (AMAN/DMAN) provide traffic sequencing and metering functions to support Air Traffic Control (ATC) to maximize runway throughput while increasing operational predictability, efficiency, flexibility, and minimizing environmental impacts.

 Possible operational objectives are the optimization of the traffic flow to the runway, supporting traffic sequencing, or CDM initiatives.
 Runway throughput typically benefits from all of them: optimized metering ensures that available runway slots are effectively used, sequencing reduces the average separation between runway movements, and CDM ensures that available capacities are used optimally, while taking into account user preferences, which typically aim to minimize operational costs.

-OSYRIS AMAN and DMAN provide a host of functionalities making them highly adaptable to individual airport and airspace characteristics, and operational requirements.
+ORTHOGON AMAN and ORTHOGON DMAN provide a host of functionalities making them highly adaptable to individual airport and airspace characteristics, and operational requirements.
 AMAN and DMAN are available as a stand-alone and as a coupled solution.
-The OSYRIS Coupled AMAN/DMAN was successfully validated within the scope of SESAR during real-time validation exercises, resulting in significant runway capacity improvements.
+The ORTHOGON Coupled AMAN/DMAN was successfully validated within the scope of SESAR during real-time validation exercises, resulting in significant runway capacity improvements.
 A coupled system allows tower and approach controllers to efficiently balance arrivals and departures resulting in an optimized mixed-mode runway sequence.

-- OSYRIS AMAN/DMAN sequencing and metering functions support ATC to maximize runway throughput
+- ORTHOGON AMAN/DMAN sequencing and metering functions support ATC to maximize runway throughput

 - Coupled AMAN/DMAN has proven significant runway capacity improvements during SESAR real-time validation exercises

 - Runway slots are effectively used based on metering capabilities